 Online Casino Brands

 Michiganders can expect a few different online casino brands when online gaming finally goes live.
-Here’s a preliminary list of online casino brands coming to Michigan:
+Here’s a preliminary list of Michigan online casino brands coming soon:

 Two interesting trends pop out from this shortlist.
 First, each of these online casinos is a large brand.
 Online casinos don’t seem to be as accessible to smaller brands as sportsbooks are.
 This is likely because oddsmakers have more control over odds and expected profits on each line.
 Online casinos can run on a preprogrammed algorithm, often with win rates set by regulatory authorities.
 However, the big brands could also be the only ones with the capital to launch first.
 We’ll have to watch the industry’s development to see which brands open.